platformsh/platformsh-docs/reference/services/internal-services.md

 This is a default service that exists in all projects.

-Based on nginx, the Router service processes HTTP requests, handles security, dynamic page construction (ESI), URL rewriting and mapping.
+Based on nginx, the Router service processes HTTP requests, handles security, dynamic page construction (SSI), URL rewriting and mapping.

 It supports caching, so you do not need Varnish or an extra cache in front of it.